Hemingway Bridge: The Ultimate Productivity Secret

 #4 Final Thoughts:

 There are many working sessions that truly are the final session (hurray for another project complete!).
-In this case, don’t wrap up all your hard work without providing a little nugget for your future self to be able to learn from the project.
+In this case, don’t wrap up all your hard work without providing a little nugget for your future self to benefit from.

 The event is complete and attendees are scurrying back to their desks, notepads full of ‘a-ha’ moments, and likely a mountain of unread emails to attend to.
 It’s time to get back to business as usual.